ngaisteve1/DeathBattleGame_WithOOP/README.md

 # DeathBattleGame_WithOOP

+### Software Development Summary
-Software Development Technology: C#
+- Technology: C#
-Software Development Framework: .NET Core 2.2
+- Framework: .NET Core 2.2
+- Project Type: Console
-IDE: Visual Studio Code (Version 1.31.1)
+- IDE: Visual Studio Code (Version 1.31.1)
-Paradigm or pattern of programming: Object-Oriented Programming (OOP)
+- Paradigm or pattern of programming: Object-Oriented Programming (OOP)

-Requirements:
+### Requirements:
 - When you run the program, user can enter the two character name.
 - Once entered, the program will automatically let both character attack each other.
 Each attack will cause some health damage or none damage (if attack is avoided).
 - Print all the attack, defence and health level.